 DPOA: Durable Power of Attorney extends decision-making authority to your healthcare advocate in the event you are unable to speak for yourself.
 A regular POA ends at the point that you are deemed unable to make conscious decisions.

 The Conversation Project: “The Conversation Project is dedicated to helping people talk about their wishes for end-of-life care.
 Too many people are dying in a way they wouldn’t choose, and too many of their loved ones are left feeling bereaved, guilty, and uncertain.
-It’s time to transform our culture so we shift from not talking about dying to talking about it.
+It’s time to shift our culture to have a safe platform to talk about death.
 It’s time to share the way we want to live at the end of our lives.
 And it’s time to communicate about the kind of care we want and don’t want for ourselves.” http://theconversationproject.org/

 In-Home Care & Care Management: Partnering with hospice at the end-of-life, Sound Options is able to provide the day-to-day care that relieves family from doing it all so they can focus their attention on the emotional and logistical elements of helping their loved one end well.
 Whether you need 24-hour live in care, or a 1 hour consultation with an RN/ MSW eldercare expert, we’re here in your time of need.
 To learn more about how we can help you provide care and have import, give us a call at 800.628.7649.